SaaiKrahaanth/Java/1. LEARN JAVA/Projects/DNA Sequencing/README.md

+# DNA Sequencing
-The genome of an organism stores all the genetic information necessary to build and maintain that organism.
+## The genome of an organism stores all the genetic information necessary to build and maintain that organism.
 It is an organism’s complete set of DNA.

 DNA is composed of a series of nucleotides abbreviated as: